 A second U.S. 13 Alternate exists in the capital city of Dover.
 The Dover version of U.S. 13 Alternate follows Governors Avenue west of the Dupont Highway between Webbs Lane and downtown.
 Where State Street intersects U.S. 13, U.S. 13 Alternate splits into one-way street couplets (Governors Avenue southbound and State Street northbound).
 The state capital complex resides along the State Street routing of U.S. 13 Alternate northbound.

 At Silver Lake Governors Avenue merges with State Street.
 0.6 miles north of Walker Road is the northern terminus of U.S. 13 Alternate (State Street) at U.S. 13 (Dupont Highway).
-The federal highway crosses Silver Lake between Walker Road and the north endpoint.
+The US highway crosses Silver Lake between Walker Road and the north endpoint.

 U.S. 13 Alternate Mileage: 3.86